Cardiac Services & Treatments

 A Range of Treatment Options

 When you choose Palos for heart care, you’re part of a collaborative team completely focused on your health and well-being.
-We work with you to assess your condition to allow your physician to provide the treatment options that fit you—whether they’re lifestyle changes, medications, interventional cardiology procedures or open heart surgery.
+We work with you to assess your condition to allow your physician to provide the treatment options that fit you—whether they’re lifestyle changes, medications, interventional cardiology procedures, open heart surgery or heart rhythm management.

 Quality Heart Care

 Stay close to home while receiving care from a skilled and experienced clinical staff, who use the same advanced services and equipment you’d find at a major hospital or academic medical center.
-We’re the only facility in Chicago’s southwest suburbs with a hybrid operating room designed to improve your safety during peripheral vascular angiograms.
+We’re the only facility in Chicago’s southwest suburbs with a hybrid operating room designed to improve your safety during peripheral vascular angiograms and advanced heart rhythm procedures.
 And you’ll appreciate our model of care—called cardiac universal bed—that brings your care team and services to you while you enjoy the comfort of staying in the same room throughout your hospital stay.

 Exceptional Cardiac Surgeons

-If your personal treatment plan calls for surgery, rest assured you’re in good hands.
-The exceptional cardiac surgeons who practice at Palos perform thousands of procedures each year.
-That translates to experience you can trust.
+If your personal treatment plan calls for surgery, the experienced cardiac surgeons who practice at Palos have performed thousands of procedures each year.

 Comprehensive Heart & Vascular Services